Marine life: Cartilaginous fish

 Jawed fish fall into two main groups: fish with bony internal skeletons and fish with cartilaginous internal skeletons.
 Cartilaginous fish, such as sharks and rays, have jaws and skeletons made of cartilage rather than bone.
 Megalodon is an extinct species of shark that lived about 28 to 1.5 Ma.
-It looked much like a stocky version of the great white shark, but was much larger with fossil lengths reaching 20.3 m.
+It may looked much like a stocky version of the great white shark, but was much larger with estimated lengths reaching 20.3 m.
 Found in all oceans it was one of the largest and most powerful predators in vertebrate history, and probably had a profound impact on marine life.
 The Greenland shark has the longest known lifespan of all vertebrates, about 400 years.
 Some sharks such as the great white are partially warm blooded and give live birth.
 The manta ray, largest ray in the world, has been targeted by fisheries and is now vulnerable.

 Bony fish

 Bony fish have jaws and skeletons made of bone rather than cartilage.
 Bony fish also have hard, bony plates called operculum which help them respire and protect their gills, and they often possess a swim bladder which they use for better control of their buoyancy.
 Bony fish can be further divided into those with lobe fins and those with ray fins.
 The approximate dates in the phylogenetic tree are from Near et al., 2012 and Zhu et al., 2009.

 Lobe fins have the form of fleshy lobes supported by bony stalks which extend from the body.
 Guiyu oneiros, the earliest-known bony fish, lived during the Late Silurian 419 million years ago.
 It has the combination of both ray-finned and lobe-finned features, although analysis of the totality of its features place it closer to lobe-finned fish.
 Lobe fins evolved into the legs of the first tetrapod land vertebrates, so by extension an early ancestor of humans was a lobe-finned fish.
 Apart from the coelacanths and the lungfishes, lobe-finned fishes are now extinct.

 The remaining bony fish have ray fins.
 These are made of webs of skin supported by bony or horny spines (rays) which can be erected to control the fin stiffness.